epfl-ada/ada-2022-project-fraisetagada/README.md

 ### Additional Datasets

 If needed, we might also use the [YouTube API](https://developers.google.com/youtube/v3/docs/members).
-This API enables us to get more fine-grained information about sponsorships such as the duration of the ad, the exact name of the sponsor, etc. But since it only allows us to request $10000$ queries per day, we might only use it for small-scale analysis.
+But since it only allows us to request $10000$ queries per day, we might only use it for small-scale analysis.

 ### Libraries and Tools

 To work with such a large dataset, we use a combination of [pandas](https://pandas.pydata.org/docs/) for its ease of use and [pyspark](https://spark.apache.org/docs/latest/api/python/) to handle the big workload when doing heavy computation on the entire dataset.
 Visualization is done with [matplotlib](https://matplotlib.org/3.3.3/contents.html) and [seaborn](https://seaborn.pydata.org/).
-Most of the statistical analysis will be done either with [statsmodel](https://www.statsmodels.org/stable/index.html) or by using the [classification and regression add-on of spark](https://spark.apache.org/docs/latest/ml-classification-regression.html#linear-regression).
+Most of the statistical analysis will be done either with [statsmodel](https://www.statsmodels.org/stable/index.html), [scipy](https://www.scipy.org/) or by using the [classification and regression add-on of spark](https://spark.apache.org/docs/latest/ml-classification-regression.html#linear-regression).

 ### Data Preprocessing

-For the **first two parts** of this project, we mainly depend on the **video metadata** which helps us understand the context of sponsorships since the very beginning of YouTube.
-For the **last question**, we use the **time series dataset** provided to us, since it has more relevent information about the YouTubers and their channels.
-By focusing on data from $2015$ to $2019$, we have a more recent view of the YouTube ecosystem, which is more relevant to our research.

 When a video is sponsored, content creators usually mention it in the video description alongside with a link.
 We use this information to detect sponsorships by using **regular expressions** to find URLs.
-We prealably establish a csv file **invalid_urls.csv** containing the recurrent URLs that Youtubers put on their descriptions like Youtube link, Twitter link, etc, so we filter them out to not consider them as potential sponsor urls.
-However, the list isn't exhaustive and it could remain urls that aren't sponsor.
-Ton encounter that, we will look to a list on internet containing the sponsor that are the most use between 2005 and 2019.

 Unfortunately, many links retrieved are not directly related to sponsorships.
-We **filter out URLs that match with a list of unrelevent links** such as the creator's social media accounts, other videos, etc. This list is not exhaustive, but it is a good starting point.
+We **filter out URLs that match with a list of unrelevent links** such as the creator's social media accounts, other videos, etc, which can be found as a csv file [invalid_urls.csv](./data/invalid_urls.csv).
+This list is not exhaustive, but it is a good starting point.
+To enhance our sponsor detection, we will collect more information about them on the Internet.

 Finally, to enrich our data, we **resolve shortened URLs**.
 This is done by using the Bitly API to resolve *bit.ly* URLs.
 Some other tools such as the [unshortenit](https://pypi.org/project/unshortenit/) Python library, or the Google URL Shortener API could also be used in the future.